MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-685-William-D-Ford-Federal-Direct-Loan-Program/subpart-B-Borrower-Provisions/section-685.219.md

 (B) At the time of application for loan forgiveness; and

-(C) At the time the remaining principal and accrued interest are forgiven;
+(C) At the time the remaining principal and accrued interest are forgiven.

 (iii) Makes 120 separate monthly payments after October 1, 2007, on eligible Direct loans for which forgiveness is sought.
 Except as provided in paragraph (c)(2) of this section for a borrower in an AmeriCorps or Peace Corps position or who qualifies for partial repayment of his or her loans under the student loan repayment programs under 10 U.S.C.
 2171, 2173, 2174, or any other student loan repayment programs administered by the Department of Defense,, the borrower must make the monthly payments within 15 days of the scheduled due date for the full scheduled installment amount; and